khardikk/faq-card-tail/README.md

 - How to create a responsive accordion card using React.
 - How to implement hover states for interactive elements.
 - How to structure and style a complex card layout.
+- How to use React states to make the interactive functionality.

 ## Continued Development